ecstrema/parois-du-quebec/src/components/HomeEn.svelte.md

 - _Rigaud_ in Montérégie
 - _Kanata Bouldering_

-Meanwhile, you can visit our [documents](./documents) section, where we have gathered most of the region's online climbing documents.
+You can visit our [documents](./documents) section, where we have gathered most of the region's online climbing documents.